domcyrus/rustnet/README.md

 ## Performance Considerations

 - **Multi-threaded Processing**: Packet processing is distributed across multiple threads (up to 4 by default)
-- **Lock-free Data Structures**: Uses DashMap for concurrent access without traditional locking
+- **Concurrent Data Structures**: Uses DashMap for concurrent access with fine-grained locking
 - **Batch Processing**: Packets are processed in batches to improve cache efficiency
 - **Selective DPI**: Deep packet inspection can be disabled with `--no-dpi` for lower overhead
 - **Configurable Intervals**: Adjust refresh rates based on your needs